-The automatic stabilisers push the budget balance towards deficit, into deficit, or into a larger deficit when GDP growth declines and vice versa when GDP growth increases.
+The automatic stabilisers push the fiscal balance towards deficit, into deficit, or into a larger deficit when GDP growth declines and vice versa when GDP growth increases.
 These movements in aggregate demand play an important counter-cyclical attenuating role.
 So when GDP is declining due to falling aggregate demand, the automatic stabilisers work to add demand (falling taxes and rising welfare payments).
 When GDP growth is rising, the automatic stabilisers start to pull demand back as the economy adjusts (rising taxes and falling welfare payments).

-We also measure the automatic stabiliser impact against some benchmark or “full capacity” or potential level of output, so that we can decompose the budget balance into that component which is due to specific discretionary fiscal policy choices made by the government and that which arises because the cycle takes the economy away from the potential level of output.
+We also measure the automatic stabiliser impact against some benchmark or “full capacity” or potential level of output, so that we can decompose the fiscal balance into that component which is due to specific discretionary fiscal policy choices made by the government and that which arises because the cycle takes the economy away from the potential level of output.

 So if the economy is operating below capacity then tax revenue would be below its potential level and welfare spending would be above.
-In other words, the budget balance would be smaller at potential output relative to its current value if the economy was operating below full capacity.
+In other words, the fiscal balance would be smaller at potential output relative to its current value if the economy was operating below full capacity.
 The adjustments would work in reverse should the economy be operating above full capacity.

-The point is that structural budget balance has to be sufficient to ensure there is full employment.
+The point is that structural fiscal balance has to be sufficient to ensure there is full employment.
 The only sensible reason for accepting the authority of a national government and ceding currency control to such an entity is that it can work for all of us to advance public purpose.